gregnordin/starter_project_files/README.md

     # Now I am all set to work in the new virtual environment

-    # To get out of the virtual environment when done I am working in it do the the following
+    # To get out of the virtual environment when I am done working in it do the the following
     (env)
     $ deactivate

 If instead of using Python 3.7 in `env` I wanted to use Python 3.6, I would do the same as above except eliminate the commands `source activate py37` and `conda deactivate`.
-Likewise, if I had some other python version in another conda environment, say <conda_env>, on which I would like to base my virtual environment, I would activate that conda environment in place of `py37` above, i.e., `source activate <conda_env>` and then create the virtual environment, `env`.
+Likewise, if I had some other python version in another conda environment, say <conda_env>, on which I would like to base my local virtual environment, I would activate that conda environment in place of `py37` above, i.e., `source activate <conda_env>` and then create the virtual environment, `env`.

 ## Windows - ??